AhmedYousriSobhi/aCupOfTea/tips/git-cli.md

     - Once you have completed these steps, you should be able to retry the gh command without any errors.

 This process will ensure that you start with a fresh set of SSH keys and that your GitHub account is properly configured to use them.

+## Steps to Manage Multiple Users
+1. Create an SSH-Key for the target username and email with:
+    ```bash
+    ssh-keygen -t ed25519 -C 'ahmedyousrisobhi@gmail.com'

+    # Expected output:
+    Generating public/private ed25519 key pair.
+    Enter file in which to save the key (/home/asobhy/.ssh/id_ed25519): /home/asobhy/.ssh/id_ed25519_ahmedyousrisobhi
+    Enter passphrase (empty for no passphrase):
+    Enter same passphrase again:
+    Your identification has been saved in /home/asobhy/.ssh/id_ed25519_ahmedyousrisobhi
+    Your public key has been saved in /home/asobhy/.ssh/id_ed25519_ahmedyousrisobhi.pub
+    ```
+2. Add the ssh key to the ssh agent with:
+    ```bash
+    ssh-add ~/.ssh/id_ed25519_ahmedyousrisobhi
+    ```
+3. Copy the public key with:
+    ```bash
+    cat ~/.ssh/id_ed25519_ahmedyousrisobhi.pub
+    ```
+4. Add the ssh to the config file; This lets Git know which key to use per account:
+    ```bash
+    # GitHub account: AhmedYousriSobhi
+    Host github.com-ahmedyousrisobhi
+        HostName github.com
+        User git
+        IdentityFile ~/.ssh/id_ed25519_ahmedyousrisobhi
+        IdentitiesOnly yes
+    ```
+5. Change your Git remote to use this Host with:
+    ```bash
+    git remote set-url origin git@github.com-ahmedyousrisobhi:ahmedyousrisobhi/<repo-name>.git
+    ```
+    - To validate using: git remote -v

 ## How to Remove Last Pushed Commit ?
 ```bash